Hossein-Fallahi/Fallahi-Bioinformatics-Lab/_members/Keyvan Karami.md

   github:
 ---

-Dr. Keyvan karami is intersted in data mining expert.
-He was applying machine leraning techniques in various filed of biology and medicine.
+Dr. Keyvan Karami was a member of my team, working as a data mining expert.
+He was applying machine learning techniques in various fields of biology and medicine.
-He is currentley working at INRA, France.
+He is currently working at the INRA in France.
+See his [publications](https://scholar.google.com/citations?user=dQzhmY4AAAAJ&hl=en)